 - Extrapulmonary Tuberculosis.

-Pulmonary Tuberculosis is an endemic infection that involves the lungs.
-It is further divided into following types.
+It is an endemic infection affecting the lungs.
+It is further classified into:

 - Primary Tuberculosis Pneumonia: Associated symptoms include coughing and high fever.
-It can also be witnessed in patients with HIV/AIDS.
+It can also arise in patients with HIV/AIDS.

-Extra-pulmonary Tuberculosis: It is usually seen in immunocompromised patients.
-There are several types and they include:
+It is usually seen in immunocompromised patients.
+There are several types: